 The symptoms caused by viral infections can vary depending upon the virus.
 One of the symptoms that may occur is a rash.
 There are some well-known viral rashes.
 For example, the measles virus and the chickenpox virus cause characteristic rashes along with other symptoms.
 Sometimes a typical rash helps a doctor to diagnose which virus is causing an illness.

 Many viruses can cause a rash in addition to other symptoms such as high temperature (fever) and cough.
 Many of these rashes are 'nonspecific'.
 This means the rash is not specific or characteristic enough to identify the virus that is causing the rash.
-The doctor cannot say which virus is the culprit, but that some virus is a likely cause of the rash.Rashes in children
+The doctor cannot say which virus is the culprit, but can say that some virus is a likely cause of the rash.Rashes in children

 The first thing to do when your child develops a rash is to reach for a tumbler.
 Run the glass over the rash to see whether it disappears under this mild pressure.
-If it doesn't, it's a known as a non-blanching rash and can be a sign of serious infection.— Dr Tamara Bugembe, What to do when your child has a rash
+If it doesn't, it's known as a non-blanching rash and can be a sign of serious infection.— Dr Tamara Bugembe, What to do when your child has a rash

 Viral rashes vary in shape and size.
 However, they often appear as blotchy red spots.
 Commonly they affect most of your body.
 Sometimes they appear dramatically.
 For example, you may wake up in the morning to find yourself covered in a rash.
 It usually lasts only a few days.
 Sometimes the rash is slightly itchy.
 Usually the rash disappears without trace within a few days.
 There is a great variety of types.